catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 test and experiment with, so that you can gain a better understanding of how the Kubernetes platform works.
 We are going to be creating a cluster using the development template with network access from the public internet.
-We chose these options because it creates a small cluster, meaning less of a price tag, and the wider access that is provided by a publicly accessible cluster means that it's easier for us to conduct tests on the cluster with multiple people and from multiple locations.
+We chose these options because it creates a small cluster, meaning less of a price tag.
+And the wider access that is provided by a publicly accessible cluster means that it's easier for us to conduct tests on the cluster with multiple people and from multiple locations.
 However, because of the public access this cluster will have, this guide should **not** be used to create a production ready cluster.